Nicolab/php-ftp-client/README.md

 ## API doc

-See the [code source](https://github.com/Nicolab/php-ftp-client/tree/master/src/FtpClient) for more details.
+See the [source code](https://github.com/Nicolab/php-ftp-client/tree/master/src/FtpClient) for more details.
-It is full documented :blue_book:
+It is fully documented :blue_book:

 ## Testing